hultqvist/HitProxy/README.markdown

 To learn by experience about the http protocol.

-# Contributions
+# Contact, FeedBack/Bugs, Contrubutions

-Unless incredible stupid or extremely dangerous, all patches/pull requests are gladly accepted.
+You can reach me at phq@endnode.se.

-# Contact/Feedback/Bugs
+Public Bugs/Feedback can be sent via https://github.com/hultqvist/HitProxy/issues

-You can reach me at phq@endnode.se
+Code contributions are sent via email or pull requests on github.

 # Licence